 ” I would die for my children but I could not stop drinking for them”

 Like Elizabeth Vargas, I started hiding how much I was drinking.
-One bottle in the fridge always half full and another in the garage to keep my glass topped up.
-I didn’t suffer from anxiety, which is something that she talks about quite a bit in this interview, but I could not control how much I was drinking and it was getting dangerous.
+I kept one bottle in the fridge always half full and another in the garage to keep my glass topped up.
+I didn’t suffer from anxiety, which is something that she talks about quite a bit in this interview, but I could not control how much I was drinking.
+Like Vargas, I was dangerously addicted to alcohol.

 It took me over six years to accept that I had to stop drinking, but luckily within a few months of living life consciously, creatively, alcohol-free, I found that life is far better without the booze.